 Flexibility is one of the essential components of overall fitness and health.
 The more flexible you are, the less susceptible you are to injury and chronic pain.

 A lack of flexibility can lead to injury when a joint or muscle is too tight for an activity.
-For example, when someone has tight hamstrings, it may be difficult to bend down fully without rounding their lower back, which could cause back pain.
+For example, when someone has tight hamstrings, bending down fully without rounding their lower back may be difficult, which could cause back pain.
 In this case, stretching would help them avoid this type of problem in the future by preventing their hamstrings from getting too tight.

 Increases blood flow to your muscles.

-Stretching also positively affects the body’s lymphatic system, which is responsible for flushing toxins and waste products out of your tissues.
+Stretching also positively affects the body’s lymphatic system, which flushes toxins and waste products out of your tissues.
 This can help to relieve pain and stiffness in the joints and muscles, as well as help reduce inflammation.

 Stretching can also be beneficial if you suffer from poor circulation in the extremities (like your hands and feet) or have experienced poor blood flow following surgery or injury.
 Increasing blood flow through your body will allow more oxygenated blood to reach these areas and help them heal faster after an injury or illness.